Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Salesforce.com.md

      1. Custom fields/objects automatically get appended with `__c` by Salesforce. **Do not** manually add the `__c` prefix/suffix inside your Spira Data Mapping configuration screens.
      2. Spaces in Salesforce object or field names must be replaced with underscores (e.g., `My_Incident_Object`) when defined in the system settings.

+     **Comment:** The direction of comment synchronization is determined entirely by the parent artifact type:

+     - **Incident Comments:** Is bidirectional (**Salesforce <-> Spira**).
+New comments and ongoing updates sync seamlessly between both platforms.

+     - **Requirement Comments:** Strict one-way synchronization (**Salesforce -> Spira**).
+Comments added to Salesforce custom objects mapped as requirements pull into Spira, but comments added within Spira will not sync back to Salesforce.

+     - *Prerequisite:* Comment synchronization requires the Salesforce 'Feed Post and Comments' component to be active on the target objects.

     **User Synchronization:**